• News

 There is no more powerful and popular deity in the Norse pantheon than Thor, the Norse God of Thunder.
 Much of this popularity lies in the stories and sagas about his superhuman strength, in which an item of fashion plays a surprising role.

-1 week ago — Culture and religion
+2 years ago — Culture and religion

 • Frigg, overshadowed by Freyja in modern references, stands as a central Norse goddess symbolizing family, patience, and strong-willed womanhood.